 Baseball's 'Miracle on Grass': An oral history

 The 2000 Summer Games in Sydney marked the first time that professionals were eligible for the Olympic baseball tournament.
 But this Team USA was no Dream Team.
 Major League Baseball’s schedule got in the way.
-Instead, USA Baseball spent months selecting a team comprised of Minor League prospects, journeymen and players somewhere in between, led by Tommy Lasorda, the legendary Dodgers manager and All-American showman.
+Instead, USA Baseball spent months selecting a team comprised of Minor League prospects, journeymen and players somewhere in between, led by Tommy Lasorda, the legendary Dodgers manager and All-American showman, who passed away at age 93 on Jan.
+7, 2021.
 In the other corner was Cuba, a seemingly unstoppable force of international baseball that had swept through the previous two Olympic tournaments in 1992 and ’96 without a single defeat.

-When it was over, it was known as the Miracle on Grass.
+When it was over, it was known as the Miracle on Grass -- a triumph that remains special more than 20 years later, as the Winter Olympics get underway in Beijing.

 (Note: All players, coaches and managers quoted below are identified by their team/role at the time of the Sydney Games.)